Lyric Opera Baltimore

 In addition to the Peabody team-up, the newer version of the opera company became more partnership-oriented in the pit as well.
 While the old Baltimore Opera Company had always played with its own ensemble, some performances of Lyric Opera Baltimore featured the Baltimore Symphony Orchestra (founded 1916) in the pit.
 (Other performances used the Concert Artists of Baltimore orchestra, many members of which had previous BOC pit experience.)

 The 2013–2014 season consisted of Tosca (starring Jill Gardner and Raymond Aceto, with stage direction by Artistic Director James Harp), The Dialogues of the Carmelites (in conjunction with the Peabody Institute), an evening of French Grand Opera (starring Nicole Cabell and Stephen Costello), and Nabucco (with Michael Chioldi and Francesca Mondanaro).

 One grand opera was produced in the 2014–2015 season as part of the Lyric Opera House's 120th anniversary season.
 "Madama Butterfly" was presented in November with Asako Tamura, Chad Shelton, Mika Shegamatsu, and Timothy Mix.
 The Baltimore Symphony Orchestra was conducted by Steven White, and James Harp was Stage Director.
 The Peabody Opera was produced in March and was "The Abduction from the Seraglio".

 The 2015–2016 season included a musical preview in October, a Peabody production of "Street Scene" in November, "Il Barbiere di Siviglia in March and Romeo et Juliette in May.

 Lyric Opera Baltimore ceased operation in 2017.

-As of 2019, James Harp had moved on to lead a new organization, Maryland Opera.
+As of 2019, James Harp leads a new organization, Maryland Opera.